mylinuxforwork/dotfiles/README.md

 ## Display Manager SDDM

-The suggested method to start Hyprland is via the tty with the command Hyprland.
+The suggested method to start Hyprland is with the tty with the command Hyprland.
 But I made good experiences with the Display Manager SDDM (https://github.com/sddm/sddm) but you can also install a custom issue to improve the tty based login.

 Important is that you use the package sddm-git.
-You can replace sddm with sddm git with
+You can replace sddm with sddm-git with
 ```
 yay -S sddm-git
 ```